rwldrn/es6-array-extras/README.md

 [ES6 Spec (15.4.3.3)](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-15.4.3.3)

-Array.of provides a constructor that, unlike Array, does not have the special case for `new Array(42)`, which presets length (and hints to implementations to preallocate) but leaves holes in [0, length ).
+`Array.of` provides a constructor that, unlike `Array`, does not have the special case for `new Array(42)`, which presets length (and hints to implementations to preallocate) but leaves holes in [0, length ).

 One of the main goals of ES6 is to become a better language for library writers and code generators.